USGS-R/training-curriculum/content/intro-curriculum/H_Visualize.md

 qtemp_scatter
 ```

-    ## Warning: The shape palette can deal with a maximum of 6 discrete values
-    ## because more than 6 becomes difficult to discriminate; you have
-    ## 12. Consider specifying shapes manually if you must have them.

-    ## Warning: Removed 1616 rows containing missing values (geom_point).

-    ## Warning: The shape palette can deal with a maximum of 6 discrete values
-    ## because more than 6 becomes difficult to discriminate; you have
-    ## 12. Consider specifying shapes manually if you must have them.

 <img src='/intro-curriculum/static/ggplot2/themes_examp-1.png'/>

 Nothing new there.
 Let's now edit some of this theme by dropping the grey background and the grid, and changing our font.